Christian Hackenberg

-Christian Blaize Hackenberg (born February 14, 1995) is a former American football quarterback and current quarterbacks coach for Winslow Township High School.
-He played college football at Penn State, and was drafted by the New York Jets in the second round of the 2016 NFL Draft.
+Christian Blaize Hackenberg (born February 14, 1995) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions, and was selected by the New York Jets in the second round of the 2016 NFL draft.
 Hackenberg spent two seasons with the Jets before being released, becoming only the third quarterback selected in the first or second round of the common-draft era (since 1967) not to play a game in his first two seasons.
 He was also a member of the Oakland Raiders, Philadelphia Eagles, and Cincinnati Bengals, although he never actually played in an NFL game.

 Following his stint in the NFL, Hackenberg was drafted by the Memphis Express in the second round of 2019 AAF QB Draft.
-Upon retiring from football, he became the quarterbacks coach of the Winslow Township High School football team.
-On November 20th, 2021, He and the Winslow Township Eagles won NJSIAA Group 4 Central Championship Game.
+Upon retiring from playing, he became the quarterbacks coach for Winslow Township High School.

-Early years
+Early life

 Hackenberg is from Palmyra, Virginia, and attended Fluvanna County High School for his freshman year before transferring to Fork Union Military Academy in Fork Union, Virginia.
 He was ranked as the best pro-style quarterback recruit by ESPN, and the second best pro-style quarterback recruit by Rivals.com.

 Hackenberg committed to Penn State after being recruited by a tandem of Penn State coaches – quarterbacks coach Charlie Fisher and running backs coach/recruiting coordinator Charles London, turning down offers from Alabama, UConn, Florida, Rutgers, South Carolina, Tennessee, and Virginia.
 Scouted as a five-star recruit by both Rivals.com and Scout.com, and the No. 2 pro-style quarterback in the nation, Hackenberg was described as an accurate, drop-back passer with ample athleticism who had a high ceiling.

 College career

 As a true freshman in 2013, Hackenberg was named the team's starting quarterback.
 In the first three games of the season, he twice earned Big Ten Conference Freshman of the Week accolades, with a 72-percent completion percentage, 851 yards, 4 touchdowns and 4 interceptions.
 In a game against Eastern Michigan, he set the Penn State single-game record for passing yards by a freshman with 311 (previous record of 280 held by Zack Mills).
 Coach Bill O'Brien commended Hackenberg's leadership of the team, noting that the team fed off his calm demeanor, in contrast to O'Brien's fiery personality.
 He did note that Hackenberg made some mistakes typical of younger players, but he was on the fast track to grasping O'Brien's complex offensive schemes.
 Hackenberg was a five-time Big Ten Freshman of the Week and was named the 2013 Big Ten Football Freshman of the Year.

 Hackenberg broke ten school freshman records, and one overall Penn State record in 2013.

-On January 2, 2016, Hackenberg officially declared for the 2016 NFL Draft.
+On January 2, 2016, Hackenberg officially declared for the 2016 NFL draft.